-1. Keep it simple with contemporary lighting
+1. Keep it simple with contemporary living room lighting

 Simple designs can often be the most striking in a modern living room, so go all out on dramatic shapes and unusual fixtures.
-Arc floor lights, with their elegant silhouettes and bulbous shades, are a modern classic, plus they are a great stand in for overhead lights.
+Arc floor lights, with their elegant silhouettes and bulbous shades, are a modern classic, plus they are a great stand-in for overhead lights.

 2. Soften the edges with warm wall lights